-Add sources to your current scene from the Add source menu.
+You can add sources to your current scene from the Add Source menu.

 Using your mouse and keyboard, you can adjust the layout of your sources on the stage.

-You can further adjust its positioning through the Layout tab of your source’s settings.
+You can move sources by left-clicking and dragging them.
+You can also further adjust its positioning through the Layout tab of your source’s settings.

-You can further adjust its height and width through the Layout tab of your source’s settings.
+You can resize sources by left-clicking and dragging any of the edges your source.
+You can also further adjust its height and width through the Layout tab of your source’s settings.

 2D/3D transformed website sources will be unable to register mouse-clicks.